rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 _The melee weapon in action_

-[Flesh] by [@im_oab] is a 2D-horizontal shmup game with hand-drawn animation and organic/fleshy theme.
+[Flesh] by [@im_oab] is a 2D-horizontal shmup game with hand-drawn animation and an organic/fleshy theme.
 It is implemented using [Tetra].
 This month's updates
 include:

 - Support different types of ships that players can choose.